My Creds to be Talking About the CWPOA, CMWC & MAC

 - The only snowplow in the County (including the County’s) which must use skids.
 Using skids can result in ice build up on our roads making driving and/or walking hazardous

-Then the current CWPOA board president came riding into a board meeting and shouted the president at the time right out of the room for daring to report the fact that the CWPOA could no longer do roads.
-His proposed solution back then?
-Why county road maintenance.
+Back in 2008, the new CWPOA board president proposed county road maintenance.
 So what happened?
 Now it’s sue the county to “prohibit” the county from enforcing law.
-It’s a wholesale reversal the likes of which are rare indeed.
+It’s a wholesale reversal.

 Okay, so to respond to each of those four points:

-- First snowplow inspection in history: Dubious statement but who can argue with it.
+- First snowplow inspection in history: Dubious statement.
 Clearly your road dollars are being put to good use researching whether or not anyone else has ever had to have a piece of snow removal equipment inspected to protect public safety, particularly small children pedestrians who like to play in the snow.
+Talley Oil had to have an inspection.
+They plow for the county.
+They plow Cascadel Heights.

-- The first ever requirement for a snowplow encroachment permit: Ditto.
+- The first ever requirement for a snowplow encroachment permit: How can they know that?
 These are county right of ways accepted for use by the public long ago.
 If the county decides to require encroachment permits deal with it.
 More wasted dollars.
 How often has the CWPOA attorney been paid to go sift through county records?
 Does that really provide any meaningful value to us?

 - The only snowplow in the County (including the County’s) which must use skids: Is this supposed be outrageous?
 What’s next?
 A back up beeper is an outrage?
 Requiring headlights that work?
 Skids or “shoes” are designed into every snowplow for optional use for a reason.
-Why?
-They have a purpose, and that purpose appears to be to keep the plow from ripping up the roads, like ours get ripped up over and over.
+Their purpose is to keep the plow from ripping up the roads, like ours get ripped up over and over.
 You may have noticed that the roads in Cascadel get torn to shreds in the rough areas by the incessant over plowing round and round and round.
 Heard the popping sound of the plow ripping up asphalt?
 Yeah, all too often.
+Talley Oil used shoes.
+They wore out too quickly.
+So they switched to a titanium blade.
+Is the new CWPOA using a titanium blade?
+Should be no problem getting that waived.

 Since October of 2013, the RMA Department has received several requests to post signage at the entrance of the subdivision to prevent additional illegal shootings from our roadways and has yet to cooperate.